 Can a story be both?

-Many novels hold tension between the two modes, moving along a plot while delving into character.
+Many novels hold tension between the two modes, moving along a plot while immersing into character.
 The line between them is not always clean.
-Toni Morrison’s Beloved (1987), for instance, begins with the suspense of haunting and trauma, but as the story moves, the machinery of plot gives way to character study, poetic memory, and ancestral reckoning.
+Toni Morrison’s Beloved (1987), for instance, begins with the suspense of haunting and trauma, but as the story moves, the mechanism of plot gives way to character study, poetic memory, and ancestral reckoning.

 In Ian McEwan’s Atonement (2001), a mistake made in youth sets off a chain of plot consequences, but the novel’s true concern is interior: guilt, artifice, and the limits of storytelling.
 In such cases, the narrative blends both modes without diluting either.